zetlen/pertain/README.md

+# pertain

+## the easiest way to build a pluggable library

-Scans all explicitly declared package dependencies in the current project for code with a particular purpose, and run that code.
+Scan all explicitly declared package dependencies in the current project for code with a particular purpose, and run that code.

 ### Registering